 The Scatter Plot in R Programming is very useful for visualizing the relationship between two data sets.
 The Scatter plot displays data as a collection of points that shows the linear relation between those two data sets.

 A Scatter Plot in R Programming language is also called a scatter chart, graph, diagram, or gram.
 For example, If we want to visualize Age against Weight, then we can use this Scatter Plot.
-Let us see how to Create a Scatter Plot, Format it’s color and shape.
-Next, add the linear progression to the Scatter Plot with an example.
+Let us see how to Create a Scatter Plot in R, Format its color and shape, and add the linear progression with an example.

-The syntax to draw the Scatter Plot in R Programming is as shown below
+The syntax to draw the Scatter Plot in R Programming is shown below

 plot(x, y = NULL, xlim = NULL, ylim = NULL, main = NULL)

-And the complex syntax behind this Scatter Plot is:
+And the complex syntax behind this R Scatter Plot is:

 plot(x, y = NULL, type = "p", xlim = NULL, ylim = NULL, log = "", main = NULL, sub = NULL, xlab = NULL, ylab = NULL, ann = par("ann"), axes = TRUE, frame.plot = axes, panel.first = NULL, panel.last = NULL, asp = NA,..)